-If you’re excited about all the varieties of ‘hello’ in Korean, we’ve got one more in store for you!
-There is a special word for ‘hello’ that is used when answering the telephone.
-This word is ‘여보세요’.
+If you’re excited about all the varieties of “hello” in Korean, we’ve got more in store for you!
+There is a special word for “hello” that is used when answering the telephone.
+This word is 여보세요 (yeoboseyo).

 It’s a polite way to answer the phone, even if you don’t know who the caller is.
+You can use it with friends, family, and strangers.
 Be careful not to use this greeting in person—phone calls only!

 1. 좋은 아침이에요 (joeun achimieyo)